Comprendre la législation des drones en France en 2025

 Geoportal

 Geoportal is an essential tool for drone pilots in France.
-It allows you to consult maps of authorized flight zones and air restrictions.
-You can also use apps like Drone-Spot , Mach 7 Drone , and FlyBy to plan your flights and check necessary permissions.
+It allows you to consult maps of authorized flight zones and aerial restrictions.
+You can also use applications such as Drone-Spot, Mach 7 Droneand FlyBy to plan your flights and check the necessary authorizations.

-There are several apps and websites that make it easy to plan flights safely.
-Among them, DroneKeeper and Clearance offer detailed information on flight restrictions and weather conditions.
+There are a number of applications and websites to help you plan your flights safely.
+These include DroneKeeper and Clearance offer detailed information on flight restrictions and weather conditions.
 These tools are useful for any drone pilot wishing to comply with regulations and avoid fines.

 FAQ on drone legislation in France

-What types of drones require registration on Alphatango?
+What types of drone require registration on Alphatango?

-All drones weighing more than 250 grams must be registered on Alphatango, as well as those equipped with cameras, regardless of their mass.
+All drones weighing more than 250 grams must be registered on Alphatango, as well as those equipped with cameras, whatever their weight.

 Can I fly my drone at night?

-No, night flights are prohibited in France, except in specific cases and with specific authorizations.
+No, night flights are prohibited in France, except in specific cases and with special authorization.

 What are the penalties for flying over prohibited areas?

-Sanctions can include fines of up to 75,000 euros and prison sentences.
-It is crucial to check flight zones before each use.
+Penalties can include fines of up to 75,000 euros and prison sentences.
+It's vital to check the flying zones before each use.

-What are the mandatory devices for drones in 2024?
+What devices will be mandatory for drones in 2024?

-How to obtain authorization to fly in a restricted area?
+How can I obtain authorization to fly in a restricted area?

 Authorizations must be requested from the DGAC or via the Alphatango platform.
-It is often necessary to justify the professional use or the importance of the theft.
+It is often necessary to justify professional use or the importance of the flight.

-Are drones weighing less than 250 grams subject to restrictions?
+Are there any restrictions on drones weighing less than 250 grams?

-Yes, even drones weighing less than 250 grams must respect certain rules, particularly regarding flight zones and respect for privacy.
+Yes, even drones weighing less than 250 grams have to comply with certain rules, particularly as regards flight zones and respect for privacy.

 Conclusion

-The regulation of drones in France in 2024 is complex but essential to ensure the safety and protection of all.
-As a drone pilot, it is your responsibility to know and follow these rules.
-Use available tools like Geoportal and flight planning apps to stay informed and avoid penalties.
-For more information and to discover our range of compliant drones, visit our online store .
+Drone regulation in France in 2024 is complex, but essential to ensure the safety and protection of all.
+As a drone pilot, it's your responsibility to know and respect these rules.
+Use available tools such as Géoportail and flight planning applications to stay informed and avoid penalties.
+For more information and to discover our range of compliant drones, visit our online store.

 Tips & astuces